 Lunch: Grilled cheese sandwich made with whole wheat bread and reduced-fat cheese, served with broth-based onion soup and a cup of grapes.

 Dinner: Fish tacos made with corn tortillas or whole wheat flour tortillas, broiled halibut, shredded cabbage, and sautéed bell peppers and onions, with mango or tomato salsa.

 How They Help Your Immune System

 Raisin Bran is particularly high in iron.
 Soy-based sausage also adds iron.
 The milk in the cereal, plus the cereal itself, and the fish in the tacos also contribute a nice dose of vitamin D. The fish adds omega-3s and selenium as well.

 Onions are rich in quercetin, a nutrient that might have antihistamine benefits, specifically for nasal congestion.
 The onion soup has double benefits for cold/flu symptoms -- the quercetin plus the soothing effects of a hot, broth-based soup.

 Day 6: Meals for Cold and Flu Season

-Breakfast: Spinach and mushroom omelet made with one higher omega-3 egg and 1/4 cup egg substitute, served with whole wheat toast and a glass of skim or 1% low-fat milk.
+Breakfast: Spinach and mushroom omelet made with one higher-omega-3 egg and 1/4 cup egg substitute, served with whole wheat toast and a glass of skim or 1% low-fat milk.

-Lunch: Fruit and cheese plate made with assorted reduced-fat cheeses, whole wheat crackers or sliced whole wheat baguette, and fruit cubes and slices such as apples, cantaloupe, strawberries, etc. Served with a cup of freshly brewed hot tea.
+Lunch: Fruit and cheese plate made with assorted low-fat cheeses, whole wheat crackers or sliced whole wheat baguette, and fruit cubes and slices such as apples, cantaloupe, strawberries, etc. Served with a cup of freshly brewed hot tea.